Princess Margriet of the Netherlands: Birth and Canada

 Margriet was born to Princess Juliana of the Netherlands and Prince Bernhard of Lippe-Biesterfeld.
 Her mother was heir presumptive to Queen Wilhelmina.

 The Dutch royal family went into exile when the Netherlands was occupied by Nazi Germany in 1940, and went to live in Canada.
 Margriet was born in Ottawa Civic Hospital, Ottawa.
 The maternity ward of the hospital was temporarily declared to be extraterritorial by the Canadian government.
 This ensured that the newborn would not be born in Canada, and not be a British subject under the rule of jus soli.
-Instead the child would only inherit Dutch citizenship from her mother under the principle of jus sanguinis, which is followed in Dutch nationality law.
-Thus the child would be eligible to succeed to the throne of the Netherlands.
+Instead, the child would only inherit Dutch citizenship from her mother under the principle of jus sanguinis, which is followed in Dutch nationality law.
+Thus, the child would be eligible to succeed to the throne of the Netherlands.
 This would have applied if the child had been male, and therefore heir apparent to Juliana, or if her two older sisters died without eligible children.

 It is a common misconception that the Canadian government declared the maternity ward to be Dutch territory.
 That was not necessary, as Canada follows jus soli, while the Netherlands follows jus sanguinis.
 It was sufficient for Canada to disclaim the territory temporarily.

 Princess Margriet was named after the marguerite, the flower worn during the war as a symbol of the resistance to Nazi Germany.
 She was christened at St. Andrew's Presbyterian Church, Ottawa, on 29 June 1943.
 Her godparents included US President Franklin D. Roosevelt, Queen Mary (Queen dowager of the United Kingdom), Märtha, Crown Princess of Norway, and Martine Roell (lady-in-waiting to Princess Juliana in Canada).

 Princess Margriet has continued to visit Canada over the years in an official capacity, as recently as 2017 (Stratford, Ontario and Goderich, Ontario) and 2022 (Ottawa).

 After the war

 It was not until August 1945, when the Netherlands had been liberated, that Princess Margriet first set foot on Dutch soil.
 Princess Juliana and Prince Bernhard returned to Soestdijk Palace in Baarn, where the family had lived before the war.

-It was while she was studying at Leiden University that Princess Margriet met her future husband, Pieter van Vollenhoven.
+While she was studying at Leiden University, Princess Margriet met her future husband, Pieter van Vollenhoven.
 Their engagement was announced on 10 March 1965, and they were married on 10 January 1967 in The Hague, in the St. James Church.
 It was decreed that any children from the marriage would be titled Prince/Princess of Orange-Nassau, van Vollenhoven, with the style of Highness, titles that would not be held by their descendants.
-Together, they had four children: Princes Maurits (born 17 April 1968), Bernhard (born 25 December 1969), Pieter-Christiaan (born 22 March 1972), and Floris (born 10 April 1975).
+Together, they had four sons: